ttyS0e/kong-helm-openshift-parent/README.md

 There are OpenShift-specific objects in this parent chart, that help in the installation and management of Kong.

-These have their own specific configuration values, which can be customised:
+These have their own specific configuration values, which can be customised.
+For each one, replace `{i}` with any of the following features:

+- admin
+- manager
+- proxy
+- portal
+- portalapi
+- cluster
+- clustertelemetry

 | Value                                | Description                                                                                                                                                                                           | Type    | Default | Example                       |
 |--------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|---------|-------------------------------|